-When is the coronation ceremony going to take place?
+When is King Charles' coronation ceremony going to take place?

-We can look to precedent for insight.
+The delay was always to be expected.
 Elizabeth became queen in February 1952, after King George VI died.
 But it was over a year before her grand coronation at Westminster Abbey took place on June 2, 1953.
 Hers was the first coronation in history to be televised, with more than 20 million tuning in, per the BBC.

 The queen’s death in Scotland launched Operation Unicorn, an official period of mourning in the U.K., which included ceremonial events like the Accession Ceremony, and concludes with her funeral.
-The coronation ceremony is not in the line-up.
+The coronation ceremony was not in the events line-up.

-What crown will he wear for the coronation?
+What crown will Charles wear for the coronation?

 St. Edward’s Crown is use for coronations.
 As the Royal Collection Trust website explains, the crown was first made for King Charles II in 1661.
 It is composed of solid gold and contains semi-precious stones of rubies, amethysts, sapphires, garnet, topazes and tourmalines.

 Following the coronation, the monarch wears the Imperial State Crown as they leave Westminster Abbey and during state occasions moving forward.
 The Royal Collection Trust says the gold frame crown contains 2868 diamonds, 17 sapphires, 11 emeralds and 269 pearls — including three "very large stones."
 The large diamond is called Cullinan II and weighs 317.40 carats.